ibm-cloud-docs/openshift/ts-storage/ts-storage-debug-ocs.md

       ```
       {: pre}

 1. Check the latest logs for any error messages.
-[Review the OCS troubleshooting documentation for steps to resolve common errors](/docs/openshift?topic=openshift-sitemap#sitemap_openshift_container_storage).
+[Review the ODF troubleshooting documentation for steps to resolve common errors](/docs/openshift?topic=openshift-sitemap#sitemap_openshift_container_storage).

 ## Checking and updating the oc CLI version
 {: #debug_storage_ocs_cli}